 To Make the Dressing

-- Peel and grate the ginger.
-You will need ½-1 tsp of grated ginger for 3 servings.
+- Peel and grate the ginger (I use a ceramic grater).
+Measure ½ tsp ginger, grated, with juice.
 If you like a gingery taste, use 1 tsp.
 You can always add more after you taste the sauce.

-- Combine all the dressing ingredients in a medium saucepan and whisk them all together.
+- In a medium saucepan, combine all the dressing ingredients—½ tsp ginger, 4 Tbsp soy sauce, 3 Tbsp rice vinegar (unseasoned), 2 Tbsp chicken stock/broth, 2 Tbsp water, 2 Tbsp sugar, 1 Tbsp toasted sesame oil, and ¼ tsp la-yu (Japanese chili oil).
+Whisk them all together.
 Bring it to a simmer and then turn off the heat.
 Make sure the sugar is completely dissolved.

 To Prepare the Toppings

-- To make a thin omelet, whisk together the eggs, sugar, and salt in a small bowl.
+- To make a thin omelette, whisk together 2 large eggs (50 g each w/o shell), 2 tsp sugar, and ⅛ tsp Diamond Crystal kosher salt in a small bowl.

 - Heat a large frying pan over medium heat.
-When the pan is hot, add the oil and evenly distribute it.
-Pour the egg mixture into the pan.
+When the pan is hot, add 1 Tbsp neutral oil and evenly distribute it.
+Pour the egg mixture into the pan (or if you‘re doubling the recipe, make two omelettes and use two eggs each).

 - When the egg is set on the surface, flip and cook the other side for 1-2 minutes.
 Transfer the omelet to a paper towel to absorb the excess oil and let it cool.

-- Peel the cucumber skin, alternating peeled and unpeeled strips to create a stripe pattern.
+- Peel the skin of 2 Japanese or Persian cucumbers, alternating peeled and unpeeled strips to create a stripe pattern.
 Diagonally cut the cucumbers into thin slices, and then cut them into julienned strips.

-- Cut the tomato in half and then cut the halves into wedges.
+- Cut 1 tomato in half and then cut the halves into wedges.

-- Cut the sliced ham into thin julienned strips.
+- Cut 4 slices ham into thin julienned strips.

-- Separate the imitation crab into thin strips.
+- Separate 4 sticks real or imitation crabmeat into thin strips.

-- When the omelet is cool, cut it in half and then into thin strips.
+- When the omelette is cool, cut it in half and then into thin strips.

 - Now, all the toppings are ready.